aarjunsrinivasan/NMPC-Genetic-Algo-Optimizer/README.md

-#Abstract
-The selected paper proposes a non-linear MPC controller for predicting Velocity and Steering angle using Genetic algorithm as the Optimization algorithm.
+The project uses non-linear MPC controller for predicting Velocity and Steering angle using Genetic algorithm as the Optimization algorithm.
 With a given trajectory representing the driver intent, the controller has to autonomously track the desired trajectory by controlling front steering angle and velocity of the car.
 The paper also discusses the cost